arananet/TzxDuino-Reloaded/README.md

 20/01/2018: Mayor update:

 * Fix silkscreen components.
-* Added a volumen regulator (if the op amp is present) by @jgilcas
+* Added a gain regulator (if the op amp is present) by @jgilcas.
-* Added a on-off switch for the opamp.
+* Added a on-off switch for the op amp proposed by @jgilcas.
 * Added a 5x2 pcb connector for use with other devices, proposed by spark2k06.
 * Bom updated.